daw017/PSYC193_IntroPython_W2019/README.md

 One copy of this book is on reserve at the library, and you can purchase from Amazon (both new and used) [here](https://www.amazon.com/Python-Crash-Course-Hands-Project-Based/dp/1593276036/ref=sr_1_1?s=books&ie=UTF8&qid=1546894838&sr=1-1&keywords=Python+Crash+Course%3A+A+Hands-On%2C+Project-Based+Introduction+to+Programming)

+The book is not absolutely essential, but the first 1/2 of the course (at least) will track the topics in the book closely.
+This is intentional so that you can get the material in class and then also read the book to provide another perspective.

 ## Exams

 ### Short Quizes